Girls Who Drive.

 We all know those drivers who barrel down the highway, weaving in and out of traffic like they’re on a race track.

-And then there are those who inch their way along, going the speed limit or even below.
+And then there are those who inch their way along, going way below the speed limit.

 Both are bad driving habits that can put you and other drivers in danger.

-Driving too fast makes it hard to stop if something unexpected happens while driving too slow can make other drivers frustrated and more likely to take risks around you.
+Driving too fast makes it hard to stop if something unexpected happens, while driving too slowly can make other drivers frustrated and more likely to take risks around you.

-• Drive at a comfortable speed.
-This will vary depending on the road conditions and how well you know the area, but in general, you should be driving fast enough that you can stop if something suddenly pops up, but not so fast that you’re putting yourself and others at risk.
+This will vary depending on the road conditions and how well you know the area, but in general, you should be driving at a speed where you can stop safely if something suddenly pops up, but not so fast that you’re putting yourself and others at risk.

 6. You lack confidence

-One of the biggest reasons why you’re a bad driver is because you lack confidence.
+One of the biggest reasons you’re a bad driver is a lack of confidence.

-• Build up your confidence.
 This may take some time, but the more you practice, the more confident you’ll feel.
 Start by driving in familiar areas and gradually work your way up to busier roads and highways.
-If you can, find a friend or family member who can give you some tips and help you build up your confidence.
+If you can, find a licensed friend or family member who can give you some tips and help you build your confidence.

 7. You don’t learn from your mistakes

 We all make mistakes when we’re driving.
-But the key is to learn from those mistakes so that you don’t keep making them over and over again.
+But the key is to learn from those mistakes so that you don’t keep repeating them.

 If you’re constantly getting into accidents or getting pulled over for speeding, it’s a sign that you’re not learning from your previous mistakes.